TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 package io.snappydata.spark.gemfire.connector.dsinit;
 /**
  * @param @link{DSConfig} instance which can be used to configure the DistributedSystem properties at the
- * time of snappydata startup
+ * time of TIBCO ComputeDB startup
  */
 public interface DistributedSystemInitializer {